lgbrownjr/ser2bt-bridge/README.md

   - Keep in mind, that no pin will be requested.
 Your PC should just pair with the pi
   - Under Widows 10, after pairing, select *More Bluetooth Settings*, under *Related settings*, on the right side of the settings window.
 - Once that's done, go ahead and open your favorite terminal program, and point it to the com/ttyUSBx/tty/ACMx port, and set it up to connect at 115200 bps, n/8/1, xterm.
----

 ### Full setup:
 #### Installation of the *UPS* & *e-ink screen*:
 The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easily tell the status of the bridge (Pi) without having to login to check.
 #### Parts needed for this phase:
 - For Battery UPS, we have two supported options:
-  - The first option is a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
+  + The first option is a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
-  - The second UPS option is a PiSugar2 which also has a built-in real time clock, and a button that can be controlled via software, but at double the cost as the &ups_lite*.
+  + The second UPS option is a PiSugar2 which also has a built-in real time clock, and a button that can be controlled via software, but at double the cost as the &ups_lite*.
 - For status and system health updates, attach a [waveshare.2.13 e-paper](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) display.
 #### Full Installation:
-Coming soon:
+Coming soon!

 ---
 ## How to use:
 ![Raspberry Pi Zero usb port location and definition:](/readme_md_images/rpi0_diagram_port.png)
 ### Power on the *bridge*: